leopardcat/OSVAuto/README.md

 The first step of encoding is *simplifying* the given term.
 Simplification reduces let expressions, switch expressions, field access on structure literals and constructors, and expands function definitions using rewrite rules.
 Here expansion of function definitions and reduction of switch expressions require more explanation, which is given in the next two subsections.

 The second step converts each type and term into SMT.
 The primitive types are converted into corresponding types in SMT.
 Types defined in OSVAuto (i.e. structures and algebraic datatypes) are converted to declared types in SMT, along with identities that assert the relationship between terms of that type and their fields.
+Maps and functions on maps are converted into `indom` and `get` functions and predicates on them.
 Finally, switch statements and (both forms of) quantifiers are converted into if-then-else and quantifier statements in SMT, respectively.
 These will be explained in more detail, along with correctness proofs, in the following subsections.

 ### Expansion of function definitions